Colorado Aromatics Farm

 About Our Herb Farm

-We named our farm Colorado Aromatics because of the aromatic herbs we grow here and use in our skin care line of the same name.
+We named our farm Colorado Aromatics for the aromatic herbs we grow here and use in our skin care line of the same name.
 We are located in a beautiful place in Colorado with a view of Longs and Meeker Peaks.
 We love living and working here.

 We use organic practices on our farm and are Certified Naturally Grown (CNG).
 CNG is a grass roots alternative to organic that is a great alternative for small farms.
 You can read about it in our blog here.

 We also have chickens on our farm and occasionally will host additional animals.
 Animals are important for naturally controlling pest insects and managing weeds.
 They are also vital to our soil health by providing manure.

 “The nation that destroys its soil destroys itself.” -Franklin D. Roosevelt